 Like what your reading? try Face To Face With My Mental Illness.

 Of course, I can’t speak for others, I can only speculate that their struggle is similar to my own.
 For me, I’ve been at war since I was a boy.
-And, If I had to be honest with myself, I’m tired.
+And, if I had to be honest with myself, I’m tired.

-Exhausted from what is essentially a lifetime in the trenches; a lifetime therapist after therapist and trying one medication after another.
+Exhausted from what is essentially a lifetime in the trenches; a lifetime of therapist after therapist and trying one medication after another.
 Now, at forty-four, I sometimes have doubts as to whether or not I will emerge the victor.
 It’s a thought that I’m sure many people struggle with.

-When one has a mental illness, winning one battle, one moment at a time is a victory.
+When one has a mental illness, winning one battle, one moment at a time, is a victory.

-I am fighting for my life because this PTSD thing has latched on and uses me as its host to survive, the depression, it reaches from within to ensure there is no way I can shake either one.
+I am fighting for my life because this PTSD thing has latched on and uses me as its host to survive, the depression, It reaches from within to ensure there is no way I can shake either one.
 With a firm grip and a resolve to conquer my life, I fight on because when I look up, I see all those I love and all those I hold near and dear.

 So, I will press on, continue to take on my internal conflict with all the strength I can muster.
-Because life isn’t all about me, it’s filled with people who love me.
+Because life isn’t all about me – it’s filled with people who love me.
 This is all I need to get up and fight on!
-Fight on my friends, fight on.
+Fight on, my friends, fight on.